ErikaN-ir/data-centric-develpoment-project/README.md

 ## Project Description
 The requirements of this project was to build a MongoDB-backed Flask web app that would allow users to create, locate, display, edit and delete records.
-The vision for this web app was to design a social platform for writers, where writer's of all levels could connect, support and provide feedback to each other in a positive, non-competitive environment.
+The vision for this web app was to design a social platform for writers, where writers of all levels could connect, support and provide feedback to each other in a positive, non-competitive environment.
 Poets, screenwriters, playwrights, authors and casual writers of all types would be encouraged to share their thoughts and talents on the platform.
-The first version of this app was to provide login functionality, a place for the public to view all writer's work (home page - accessible to everyone), a profile page (currently private to the user to view their own work only) and a favourites page (where they can "collect" other writer's work).
+The first version of this app was to provide login functionality, a place for the public to view all writers' work (home page - accessible to everyone), a profile page (currently private to the user to view their own work only) and a favourites page (where they can "collect" other writers' work).
 Future versions would include the ability to comment on other's works (if the author opted for feedback) and the ability to view other people's profiles and writing history, to increase authors' visibility and collaboration.

 ## UX